 You can mix everything else up as the cranberry cools down a bit.
-Set aside a heaping 1 1/2 cup of the batter (flour/sugar mixture).
-Prep a 13×9 baking dish.
+Set aside a heaping 1 1/2 cup of the batter for topping.
+Prep a baking dish with cooking spray.
 Some people like to set up the dish with aluminum foil or parchment paper for dessert bars such as this.
 Forget all that.
 I’m not into making any more work than necessary.
-Spray the dish with an even layer of baking spray, blotting up any excessive amounts.
+Spray the dish with an even layer of baking spray.
+Wipe with paper towel to remove excess and distribute evenly if necessary.
 That’s it.
 These bars will come out effortlessly – just let them cool off completely.

 Bake in a 350° oven for 35 – 40 minutes or until top is light golden brown.
 Cool completely on a wire rack.
 I mean COMPLETELY.
 Remember how I said that these bars will come out effortlessly.
 They will.
 Just forget about them for 4-5 hours and then cut into it, loosening the edges with a knife.